The Rick Beato Debate: A Signal for the Future of Intellectual Property

 • Contribution: They expand awareness, foster music literacy, and often revive catalog interest.
 In practice, they act as marketing partners, not competitors.

 • Outdated frameworks: The DMCA, enacted in 1998, predates YouTube, TikTok, and AI music.
-Its binary framing of infringement versus non-infringement does not reflect today’s complexity.
+Its binary framing of infringement vs NOT fails to account for complexities.

 • Cultural liquidity: Content in 2025 is global, remixable, and instantly distributable.
 Enforcement systems designed for fixed works cannot keep pace.